andrew henderson menu

 Expat

-If you are a high-net-worth individual or even an ultra-high-net-worth individual, your needs are likely very different from those of an entrepreneur who is making an income but doesn’t have as much capital to invest.
+After all, if you’re a high-net-worth individual, your needs are different from those who make an income but don’t have as much capital to invest.

-When it comes to finding a place to settle down or set up a base, going where you’re treated best certainly involves varying personal preferences, but one preference we should all have in common is finding a tax-friendly or even tax-free place that we can call home.
+For you, when it comes to finding a place to settle down or set up a base, going where you’re treated best should satisfy all your financial and lifestyle goals.

-If you are a high-net-worth looking for tax-friendly countries to live, work, or invest your capital – set up a call with us today.
-We’ll help you do just that.
+So, if you’re after a tax-friendly country to live, work or invest your capital in, set up a call with us today.

 1. Monaco